teddav/halo2-soundness-bugs/README.md

 - Soundness issue → A player fakes a proof and wins unfairly.
 - Completeness issue → A player genuinely solves the puzzle, but the proof incorrectly fails, unfairly disqualifying them.

-While completeness issues can be frustrating, they usually don’t lead to security vulnerabilities—unlike soundness issues, which can be catastrophic.

 ## Common ZK Circuit Vulnerabilities